 This law is a product of the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).
 The CTA requires Reporting Companies – i.e., most every corporation, partnership, limited liability company or statutory trust formed or created by the filing of documentation with a U.S. state or territorial government and any foreign entity registered with a state or territorial government to do business in that state or territory – to make certain filings about individuals who are “Beneficial Owners” of those entities.

-These penalties are the sharp teeth in the CTA’s effort to ferret out persons involved in money laundering and similar activities through the use of shell companies in the U.S.
+These penalties are the sharp teeth in the CTA’s effort to ferret out persons involved in money laundering and similar activities through the use of shell companies in the U.S. However, the wide net of the CTA can impact a range of companies – from the smallest of entities used for valid business or investment purposes to the largest of companies.
+Even inactive entities can be required to report.

 Duane Morris’ CTA Strategy Team